andrewmcaleavey/ReliableTrendIndex/README.md

   simply $x_2 - x_1$.
 The standard error of a difference score ($S_{diff}$) is the appropriate standard error for this case.
 Thus, the entire model simplifies to the RCI.
 - **For 3 observations**, there are two options.
-We could treat all three observations as fixed, but this means that there is no gain from the RTI compared to the RCI.
+Treating all three observations as fixed means that there is no gain from the RTI compared to the RCI with the {`metafor`} backend.
 The model will simply take the first and last observation, which is equivalent to the RCI.
 Instead, by default, the RTI treats the intercept as fixed but estimates a slope using the other observations.
 This allows for uncertainty in the slope estimation, though it implies that slope comes from an unrealistically-accurately measured first observation.
   The slope will not differ if a different point were chosen as the fixed point.
 - **For 4 or more observations**, the RTI estimates both a slope and intercept.
 This should be the most generalizable method for trend identification.
 It does not prioritize any given observation(s),